Government Is Considering Disclosure About Tall White Aliens, Whistleblower Claims: U.S. Signed Technology Transfer Treaty With ET Species After World War II

 The special alliance with the Tall Whites, according to exopolitics experts, explains the rise of the Nazis to military superpower status prior to their defeat in World War II.
 The treaty between the Tall Whites and the Nazis lapsed after the defeat of the Nazis in World War II.

-When the U.S. intelligence services learned that German scientists and engineers had acquired knowledge of advanced military science and technology from ET sources, the U.S. government granted top Nazi scientists, engineers and technicians immunity and brought them to the U.S. under Operation Paperclip to help build the U.S. Aerospace program.
+Conspiracy theorists believe that when the U.S. intelligence services learned that German scientists and engineers had acquired knowledge of advanced military science and technology from ET sources, the U.S. government granted top Nazi scientists, engineers, and technicians immunity and brought them to the U.S. under Operation Paperclip to help build the U.S. Aerospace program.

-Rapid advancement of the U.S. aerospace program in the era following World War II was due to technical knowledge and skills obtained after the U.S. government took over the treaties that the Nazis had signed with alien species in the 1930s.
+Rapid advancement of the U.S. aerospace program in the era following World War II was due to technical knowledge and skills obtained after the U.S. government took over the treaties that the Nazis had signed with alien species in the 1930s, according to conspiracy theorists.

 The USAF whistleblower Charles Hall appeared on an Australian TV show in 2013, claiming that he interacted personally with Tall Whites at Nellis AFB in Nevada during the years he was employed by the USAF as a weather observer

 “I’m a Vietnam veteran and I enlisted in the Air Force in July in 1964,” he said.
 “I was trained as a weather observer and I was sent to Nellis Air Force Base in Nevada.
-For two and a half years I was sent up to the gunnery ranges up at Indian Springs and given a clearance to allow me to go anywhere in Dreamland as long as I was alone.”
+For two and a half years I was sent up to the gunnery ranges up at Indian Springs and given a clearance to allow me to go anywhere in Dreamland as long as I was alone.

 “I discovered that up there at the north end of Indian Springs Valley in the state of Nevada here in America, there was a base which the US Air Force maintained for a group of extraterrestrials who were tall and white.”